jolars/ReproducibleRProject/README.md

 <!-- badges: end -->

-A template for a reproducible research project using Singularity, R, and C++, with package dependency in R based on renv.
+A template for a reproducible research project using Singularity, R, and C++, with package dependency management in R based on renv.